 - Add the pasta to the boiling water.
 When there is 5 minutes left in the cooking time, add the asparagus to the pot of pasta and cook until the pasta al dente.
 (If your asparagus is really thick, it may need up to 7 minutes.)

 - Reserve 1 cup of pasta water and then drain the rest of the water from the pot.
-Add the pasta water to the goat cheese and stir until creamy.
+Add the pasta water and olive oil to the goat cheese and stir until creamy.
 Add to the cheese to the pasta and asparagus mixture.

 - Sprinkle with salt and pepper and red pepper flakes, if desired.